NLeSC/structure-from-motion/docs/ideas.md

 ### Improve accuracy of key matching by adding easily identifiable objects
 * **context:** Key matching is sometimes difficult, in particular when the object has symmetry or repeating shapes (e.g. standard windows, pillars, tiles, etc).
 * **proposed solution:** Adding small objects to the scene before the photographs are taken can help correctly stitch together the photographs.
-Ideally, the objects are rigid, high contrast, and uniquely identifiable from any angle.
+Ideally, the objects are rigid, high contrast, and uniquely identifiable from any angle and distance.
 Perhaps [QR codes](http://en.wikipedia.org/wiki/QR_code) could be used.